 Eliot: What smells like crank and cries like a little girl? (breaks his legs) Right answer!

-- From the same series, Meteor's "Your fate is mine to decide."
+- "Space is here!
+Kamen Rider Fourze!
+Let's settle this man-to-man!"
+In Cosmic States, he says "Our friendship will take on the universe!"
+From the same series, Meteor's "I will decide your fate!"
 And an awesome variant in his final battle against The Dragon near the end of the series: Leo tells him of his Undying Loyalty to Gamou, that he is willing to give his life to see Gamou's plan completed, and Meteor, in a reversal of the heroes showing some respect to this sort of villain, says that he'll never be beaten by someone who doesn't care about himself and only lives for another person's goal.
-"My fate is mine to decide," he says.
+"I will decide my fate!".
+When in Meteor Storm mode, he says "My fate will call down a storm!"

 - From Kamen Rider Double: "Now, count up your sins."
-Used by Double but coined by Shotaro Hidari's mentor Sokichi Narumi (alias Kamen Rider Skull) Kamen Rider Accel from the same series has what's partially this and partially Pre-Mortem One-Liner: after using the Finishing Move but before the Monster of the Week goes 'boom,' he'll say what literally comes out to "Despair is your goal," with "Goal" in Gratuitous English.
+Used by Double but coined by Shotaro Hidari's mentor Sokichi Narumi (alias Kamen Rider Skull).
+Kamen Rider Accel from the same series has what's partially this and partially Pre-Mortem One-Liner: after using the Finishing Move but before the Monster of the Week goes 'boom,' he'll say what literally comes out to "Despair is your goal," with "Goal" in Gratuitous English.
 (Loses something for English-speakers: Accel is bike-themed, but nobody calls the finish line of a race a "goal" as if it was basketball or something.
-One sub group got closer to the intent of it with a less literal "Despair is waiting for you at the finish line.")
+One sub group got closer to the intent of it with a less literal "Despair awaits you on the finish line!").
+Accel also has a straight example: "Now, let's break away!".
+He doesn't always use it, though.

 - Kamen Rider Wizard: "Now, it's showtime!